Random observations on how people react to the Facebook data breach and apply cognitive dissonance to calm themselves.

 Facebook and ethics, not so much

 Another thing we know is that Facebook is not entirely clear on how they gather data.
 When asked about the existence of shadow profiles in congress, Marc Zuckerberg answered that he is not familiar with that.
-However it’s shown that Facebook knows a awful lot about people who are not on FB at all.
+However it’s shown that Facebook knows an awful lot about people who are not on FB at all.
 These data sets are called shadow profiles.
 What does Facebook want with these shadow profiles?
-To be clear: People who are not on Facebook have never agreed to any of Facebook’s privacy terms.
+To be clear: People who are not on Facebook have never gave their consent to any of Facebook’s privacy terms.
 The video below covers this topics tarting at 0:53.

 And Facebook knows just about everything.
 Not just the things you share with them when you are signed in but also the things you do else on the web when you are not on Facebook.
 Zuckerberg says it’s because of security reasons, pinpointed in the video above at 1:40.
 Remember that this data gets logged and linked onto your profile account.

 If that’s not enough for you, Facebook interferes into your personal life.
 You already gave them access to the microphone in your smart device.
 There are a lot of reported stories that Facebook does indeed listen to stories on the background, no matter the claims of Facebook itself stating that this is not true.

 I used not to believe this at first as it sounds very conspiracy theory like, but there are many cases of people who literally experienced this.
 They saw Facebook advertisements about a subject that they only discussed offline.
 I already heard about these stories before, but recently experienced this in my direct surroundings as well.
 And considering the context of that specific conversation I do believe that this has in fact happened.